-Dr Joseph O’Connor was educated at Rockwell College, studied Medicine at University College Dublin and interned at St Vincent’s Hospital in Dublin.
+Dr O’Connor was educated at Rockwell College, studied Medicine at University College, Dublin and interned at St Vincent’s Hospital.
 He was subsequently appointed lecturer at the University of Glasgow.
 He then spent a period as a researcher in cardiovascular and liver transplant surgery and has contributed to the international literature on these and other subjects.
 His Senior Registrar General Surgery rotation included a year as Vascular Fellow at the Cardiovascular Research Center, Seattle.

-Dr O’Connor holds a Specialist Certificate in General Surgery from the Royal College of Surgeons of England.
+Dr. O’Connor holds a Specialist Certificate in General Surgery from the Royal College of Surgeons of England.
 He has over 30 years experience as a Consultant Surgeon and lecturer in surgery at postgraduate and undergraduate levels.
-He is a fellow of the Royal Colleges of Surgeons of England, Glasgow, Edinburgh, and Ireland.
+He is a fellow of the Royal Colleges of Surgeons of Glasgow, Edinburgh, Ireland and England.

 Dr Siun Murphy